OKYO Pharma Announces Chairman Acquires Shares

 LONDON and NEW YORK, Sept.
-05, 2024 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (NASDAQ: OKYO), a clinical-stage biopharmaceutical company developing innovative ocular therapies for the treatment of inflammatory dry eye disease (DED), a multi-billion-dollar market, and anterior ocular segment diseases including neuropathic corneal pain (NCP), an ocular condition associated with pain but without an FDA approved therapy, announced today that it has been notified that Panetta Partners Limited, an entity in which Gabriele Cerrone, the Executive Chairman has a beneficial interest, purchased 80,000 of the Company's ordinary shares on NASDAQ at a price of US$1.15 per share.
-This brings the total shareholding of Mr Cerrone to 9,801,570 shares which is 28.97% of issued share capital.
+10, 2024 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (NASDAQ: OKYO), a clinical-stage biopharmaceutical company developing innovative ocular therapies for the treatment of inflammatory dry eye disease (DED), a multi-billion-dollar market, and anterior ocular segment diseases including neuropathic corneal pain (NCP), an ocular condition associated with pain but without an FDA approved therapy, announced today that it has been notified that Panetta Partners Limited, an entity in which Gabriele Cerrone, the Executive Chairman, has a beneficial interest, purchased 50,000 of the Company's ordinary shares on NASDAQ at a price of US$1.03 per share.
+This brings the total shareholding of Mr Cerrone to 9,851,570 shares which is 29.12% of issued share capital.

 About OK-101